Skip to main content

 Configure and enable the Docker plugin

-To configure and enable the Docker plugin do the following:
+To configure and enable the Docker plugin:

-3. In the Configuration panel, enter the parameter configuration information.
+4. In the Configuration panel, enter the parameter configuration information.

 Parameter configuration